Pagure/pagure/doc/install.rst

-Set-up pagure
+Set-up Pagure
 -------------

-Once pagure's files are installed, you still need to set up some things.
+Once Pagure's files are installed, you still need to set up some things.

 * Create the folder release